kennyjung0223/neural_networks/README.md

 # simple_neural_network

-learning how to implement a simple neural network from scratch and using tensorflow + keras
+learning how to
+* implement a simple neural network from scratch and tensorflow + keras
+* implement convolutional neural networks using tensorflow + keras